0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 In the next section, you will use this stored `projectId` when setting up the `wagmi` config.

-### Connect DApp to MetaMask Mobile
+### Connect DApp to MetaMask

-Now that we have our development environment set up and MetaMask configured for the Dancebox appchain, we'll configure our dApp to connect with MetaMask's mobile wallet using RainbowKit and implement Sign-In with Ethereum (SIWE) authentication.
+Now that we have our development environment set up and MetaMask configured for the Dancebox appchain, we'll configure our dApp to connect with MetaMask's wallet using RainbowKit.
 This process involves several key steps:

 1. Import RainbowKit, Wagmi, and TanStack Query
 2. Setup configuration for Wagmi
 3. Wrap your application with providers
-4. Implement SIWE authentication
-5. Add the connect button
+4. Add the connect button

 ### Import RainbowKit, Wagmi, and TanStack Query

 Ensure you are in your project's root directory, then create a new file called `wagmi.ts`.
-This file will contain the imports and configuration needed to connect your dApp to mobile wallets and interact with blockchains.
+This file will contain the imports and configuration needed to connect your dApp to wallets and interact with blockchains.

 ```bash
 touch wagmi.ts